limx0/nautilus_talks/20220617/slides.md

 The major benefits of the platform are:

-- **Highly performant event-driven Python** - native binary core components
+* **Highly performant event-driven Python** - native binary core components
-- **Parity between backtesting and live trading** - identical strategy code
+* **Parity between backtesting and live trading** - identical strategy code
-- **Reduced operational risk** - risk management functionality, logical correctness and type safety
+* **Reduced operational risk** - risk management functionality, logical correctness and type safety
-- **Highly extendable** - message bus, custom components and actors, custom data, custom adapters
+* **Highly extendable** - message bus, custom components and actors, custom data, custom adapters
+* **Open source** - NautilusTrader is fully open source software
 ---

 **Performance**
-- Event-driven backtest systems tend to have lower performance than vectorized methods
+* Event-driven backtest systems tend to have lower performance than vectorized methods
-- Nautilus is written in Cython, with a Rust core currently being introduced incrementally
+* Nautilus is written in Cython, with a Rust core currently being introduced incrementally
-- The engine handles >100,000 events per second, allowing for backtesting tick data for even the most liquid products
+* The engine handles >100,000 events per second, allowing for backtesting tick data for even the most liquid products
-- Backtests are trivially parallelizable via configuration objects
+* Backtests are trivially parallelizable via configuration objects

 ---

 **Backtest/live parity**

-- Nautilus is structured such that a huge portion of the system is unaware if it is running in backtest or live
+* Nautilus is structured such that a huge portion of the system is unaware if it is running in backtest or live
-- This is formalized in the actual code, with a common `NautilusKernel` object containing all the engines and core components
+* This is formalized in the actual code, with a common `NautilusKernel` object containing all the engines and core components
-- The same strategy code which is developed for research and backtesting can be used to run live trading, with zero changes required
+* The same strategy code which is developed for research and backtesting can be used to run live trading, with zero changes required

 ---

 **Flexible**

-- Multiple strategies/venues/instruments in a single instance
+* Multiple strategies/venues/instruments in a single instance
-- Define custom external data types easily with full integration within the system
+* Define custom external data types easily with full integration within the system
-- Pass messages between components via the message bus
+* Pass messages between components via the message bus

 ---

 **Advanced**

-- The platform favours quality over quantity when it comes to integrations, offering as much of the exchanges functionality as possible
+* The platform favours quality over quantity when it comes to integrations, offering as much of the exchanges functionality as possible
-- Advanced order types and conditional triggers.
+* Advanced order types and conditional triggers.
 Execution instructions `post-only`, `reduce-only`, and icebergs.
 Contingency order lists including `OCO, OTO`
-- Time in force for orders `IOC, FOK, GTD, AT_THE_OPEN, AT_THE_CLOSE`
+* Time in force for orders `IOC, FOK, GTD, AT_THE_OPEN, AT_THE_CLOSE`
-- System clock allows scheduling events in backtest and live scenarios
+* System clock allows scheduling events in backtest and live scenarios

 ---

 **Extendable**

+* Integrates with any REST, WebSocket or FIX API via modular adapters
+* Capable of handling various asset classes including (but not limited to) FX, Equities, Futures, Options, CFDs, Crypto and Sports Betting - across multiple venues simultaneously
+* Extend the core system via Actors and the message bus
+* Custom data, portfolio statistics, etc

+---

+**Open Source**

-- Integrates with any REST, WebSocket or FIX API via modular adapters
+* Integrates with any REST, WebSocket or FIX API via modular adapters
-- Capable of handling various asset classes including (but not limited to) FX, Equities, Futures, Options, CFDs, Crypto and Sports Betting - across multiple venues simultaneously
+* Capable of handling various asset classes including (but not limited to) FX, Equities, Futures, Options, CFDs, Crypto and Sports Betting - across multiple venues simultaneously
-- Extend the core system via Actors and the message bus
+* Extend the core system via Actors and the message bus
-- Custom data, portfolio statistics, etc
+* Custom data, portfolio statistics, etc

 ---